-Say hello to the cookie of Fall, and between me and you, I think melt-in-your-mouth would be a major understatement!
+Say hello to the cookie of the season, and between me and you, I think melt-in-your-mouth would be a major understatement!
 These little pumpkin gems are cake-like cookies (think cupcake tops) filled with warm spices, a top-secret ingredient, and topped with Baileys cream cheese frosting!

 I know, I died a little too!